PoziWorld/PoziTone/README.md

 PoziTone
 =======

-`PoziTone` is an extension for the Google Chrome browser that makes it easy to interact with the Online radio 101.ru
+An extension for the Google Chrome browser that makes it easy to interact with the Online radio 101.ru.

 Features